Semantic Annotations for Linked Avro Data (SALAD) §

 document context (

-, the prefix and
+@context) followed by a colon:, the prefix and

 If there is a vocabulary term which maps to the URI of a resolved field, the field name must be replace with the vocabulary term.